 The Bottom Line

 On one hand, it seems like the idea of “bailing out” any industry is inherently anti-American.
 After all, the U.S. is the land of the free and the home of unfettered capitalism, so it only seems fitting that companies should rise and fall on their own merits.
-However, the economic reality is that some of the largest economies hold up the very fabric of American society.
+However, the economic reality is that some of the largest industries hold up the very fabric of American society.